 A fee is applicable for each application.
 See accreditaton fees for full details of costs.

-To be kept up-to-date with news on the accreditation and the launch date, please email us.
+To be kept up-to-date with news on the accreditation and the launch date, email us.

-If you need any further guidance or support, please contact the Accreditation Unit on:
+If you need any further guidance or support, please contact the Accreditation Unit: